Derived from the given name Aaij

-Denotes a person who came from a place called Aaldenberg
+Originally denoted a person who came from an uncertain place called Aaldenberg

-, which perhaps meant "old mountain".
+, meaning "old mountain".

 "eight" and hoven

 From the name of an estate and castle (demolished in 1812) that was formerly in North Holland, the Netherlands.
 It means "Adrik's home".

 Originally denoted a person from the town of Akkersdijk, near Delft in the Netherlands.
 It means "field by the dyke" in Dutch.

 From the name of various streets in the Netherlands.